Pagination

 do {

-const url = new URL(`https://developer.servicebay.io/api/v1/organisations/${orgId}/customers`);
+const url = new URL(

 url.searchParams.set("limit", "100");

-url.searchParams.set("startAfter", cursor);
+if (cursor) url.searchParams.set("startAfter", cursor);

-const response = await fetch(url, {
+const res = await fetch(url, { headers: { "X-API-Key": apiKey } });

-const data = await response.json();
+const { data } = await res.json();

-cursor = data.data.pagination.hasMore ? data.data.pagination.nextCursor : null;
+cursor = data.pagination.hasMore ? data.pagination.nextCursor : null;

 } while (cursor);